 - 20% of students wish they didn’t have to pay but know it’s perfectly reasonable

-- 10% of families love you so much that they would probably pay double had you of asked
+- 10% of families love you and their guitar lessons so much that they would probably pay double had you asked

-- and 10% are going to drop off
+- and only 10% are going to drop off

 This is perfectly okay because you’re going to replace them with people ready to pay the new tuition rates anyway.